 The adjustment includes the following tasks:

-• reduction of emotional overstrain;
+• reduction of emotional stress;

 • correction of stuttering, dysarthria, rhinolalia, voice disorders;